 Montana access is from Hwy 278 or I-15 with Jackson the closest town.
 Idaho access is from US 93 with Salmon the closest city.

-Goldstone Mountain can be found in Idaho A Climbing Guide by Tom Lopez.
+Goldstone Mountain can be found in Idaho A Climbing Guide

 Getting ThereMontana approach